Q. Are you affiliated with any political, religious, economic, or philosophical group or ideology?

 Q. Parking looks like it’s a ways to the unit I’d like to live in.
 How will I get my groceries to my house?

 We have carts to take things to and from our cars.
-Walking to and from our cars is one way that we spontaneously run into each other, offering opportunities to socialize.
-Even if it’s just a few words, it’s amazing how much our connections are strengthened by face-to-face interaction.
+Walking to and from our cars is one way that we connect with each other, and get a some exercise.
+Even if it’s just a few words, it’s amazing how this can brighten the day.

 Q. What if I don’t like all of my neighbors?

 Well, don’t be surprised.
 You probably wouldn’t expect to like every single person in a group of 35 households.
 There will naturally be some people with whom you get along better than others.
-But when that person who slightly annoys you picks you up at the airport or helps your daughter with her calculus homework, he or she might suddenly not seem so bad.
-You may even grow to like people whom you had earlier judged poorly.
-We’re learning how common it is in our culture to make inaccurate negative assumptions about people.
+But when that person who annoys you picks you up at the airport or helps your daughter with her calculus homework, he or she might suddenly not seem so bad.
 Some say that cohousing is the biggest personal growth experience you’ll ever have.

 Q. If I buy a home and decide to sell later, how would this work?